kuri65536/GenieExamples/gnome-wiki/DragAndDropSample.md

 Here's a simple example of drag-and-drop within a single GTK3 application.
 The code compiles cleanly as of Vala 0.20.
-Credit: the code was taken from https://mail.gnome.org/archives/vala-list/2008-October/msg00147.html and cleaned up for modern GTK and Vala.
+Credit: the code was taken from https://mail.gnome.org/archives/vala-list/2008-October/msg00147.html and cleaned up for modern GTK and Genie.

 ```genie
 /* TestDnD - dnd.gs : Simple tutorial for GTK+